• Skip to main content

 • Red hots candies

-• And vanilla and almond extract.
+• Vanilla extract, almond extract.

 ingredients for Christmas wreath cookies